Wensber/TextTheSpire/README.md

 Read the Spire, mod that can auto read changes in windows: https://github.com/pitermach/ReadTheSpire

-Mod to enable achievements: https://steamcommunity.com/sharedfiles/filedetails/?id=1692554109
+Mod to enable achievements: https://steamcommunity.com/sharedfiles/filedetails/?id=1692554109 This one is almost a requirement as one of the characters Watcher does not seem to unlock without this.

 Gameplay mechanics guide: https://slay-the-spire.fandom.com/wiki/Gameplay